Alaskan Klee Kai History/Origin

 The Alaskan Klee Kai traces its lineage back to the ancient native dogs that have roamed Alaska for millennia.
-These dogs were more than just pets; they were vital to survival in Alaska’s harsh conditions, aiding tribal and nomadic groups by pulling sleds, hiking, hunting, tracking, and serving as early warning systems for dangers like wild animals or intruders.
+These purebred dogs were more than just pets; they were vital to survival in Alaska’s harsh conditions, aiding tribal and nomadic groups by pulling sleds, hiking, hunting, tracking, and serving as early warning systems for dangers like wild animals or intruders.

 The Alaskan Interior Village dogs, a key component of what became the Alaskan Husky type, contributed significantly to this lineage.
 In the early 1900s, Alaskan Huskies were further enriched with Siberian Husky bloodlines, leading to a breed renowned for its intelligence, energy, and work ethic.